Sanix-Darker/cython-lib-template/README.md

 (together with a working Travis-CI config).

 ## Build the lib

-First, install numpy and cython (using pip or from a package manager) if you don't already have them.
+First, install cython (using pip or from a package manager) if you don't already have them. `pip install cython`

 Then just run `python setup.py develop` to build the project in-place.